topliceanu/learn/lambda_calculus/THEORY.md

 * Can I do a better `equal`?
 * I don't know how to implement `tail` and I don't understand the one on Wikipedia.
 * call-by-name vs call-by-value.
 What is the difference?
 Eg. fix and fix'
-* I don't understand recursion with the fix function!
-What it the practical use of learning/understanding this construct?
-Where can I use it?
-* Let's go over how `factorial c3` works?
-* Let's see how the exercises in the recursion section work.
-How do you implement a reduce method?
+* Review exercises in the recursion section work.
+* How do you implement a reduce method?
-* Let's do the exercises in the formalism section.
+* Should we do the exercises in the formalism section?
+* How do you get to the fix combinator?
+Is there any process to reach it?
+* Is it true that fix f = f (fix f) ?
+* How would you make a fold function over a list?

 # Resources
 1. Church encodings used in TaPL [wiki](https://en.wikipedia.org/wiki/Church_encoding#List_encodings)